 Hava Shala: We had already, already...
-I had given the word to the man from the Plane... from the village of Bërliq, that I would do something.
+I had given the word to the man from the Plain... from the village of Bërliq, that I would do something.
 And in one way I was obliged that if it had to start somewhere, then that was the case.
 And it started in Lumbardh of Deçan, because the family in enmity, one of... the family whose relative had been killed, was the family in the village of Lumbardh, the Leka family in the village of Lumbardh.
-We organized then, after the conversation with the two professors and with other persons.
-We also talked to professor Rexhep Qosja then, there were other University professors, as well as other intellectuals.
-The circle widened in a geometrical proportion how to say, everybody did something in that direction.
+We organized then, after the conversation with the two professors and with other people.
+We also talked to professor Rexhep Qosja then, there were other university professors, as well as other intellectuals.
+The circle widened in a geometrical proportion, so to speak, everybody did something in that direction.
 And we set the day, I am pretty convinced that it was February 2.
 There are people who say it was February 8.
 Unfortunately, we didn't keep notes at that time, because we were always moving.
-Then if you were caught and controlled, it was dangerous if they found you anything then... the problem takes more difficult dimensions.
-But our aim was for the Action not to stop.
+Then if you were caught and controlled, it was dangerous if they found something, then... the problem takes more difficult dimensions.
+But our aim was for the